These Badjao grave markers are also called Sundok

 Ancient Burial Grounds of Sama Bangingi Tribe

-While we were in the burial ground, our tour guide showed us a tayumtayum, a flower of a shrub that looks similar to sea urchins.
-In fact, we were told that the flower looked like a running sea urchin when one drops it in the sea during the windy season.
+While we were in the burial ground, our tour guide showed us a tayumtayum, a flower from a shrub that resembles a sea urchin.
+We learned that when this flower is dropped into the sea during the windy season, it looks like a sea urchin floating in the water.

-We left the burial grounds not long after.
-Seeing the ancient burial grounds will all the sand, gravestones, and sunlight-worn tributes was very haunting, but it was a very interesting trip indeed.
-Seeing how such a long-left burial site contained the culture of the tribes that used to use the area simply amazes me up until this day.
-The Great Santa Cruz Island is really just more than a beautiful pink sand beach, it’s also a gold mine for history and culture.
+We left the burial grounds not long after our visit.
+The ancient site, with its sand, gravestones, and the sunlight-worn tributes, was haunting yet incredibly fascinating.
+It amazes me to this day how such a long-abandoned burial site reflects the culture of the tribes that once inhabited the area.
+Great Santa Cruz Island is more than just a beautiful pink sand beach; it is also a treasure trove of history and culture.

 There’s so much to explore here, and the Great Santa Cruz Island deserves a second (or maybe a third) visit!